The snow started Friday and didn’t stop until mid-afternoon Saturday.

 We dug ourselves out, of course.

-On Facebook I posted the picture above, and it included the following caption: “He shovels while I make snow angels.”
+I posted the picture above on Facebook, accompanied by this caption: “He shovels while I make snow angels.”
 That wasn’t entirely true; while I did indeed make a snow angel, I also helped with the clean up.

 After about two hours of heavy labor, the car was exhumed and we were headed for town.